solarpx/ethers-abirpc/README.md

 let chain = Chain::from_id(1);
 ```

-If the chain id does not match the on-chain configuration, initialization will fail.
+Initialization will fail if the chain id does not match the on-chain configuration.

 ```rust
 let registry = Erc20TokenRegistry::<WsProvider>::new(